-Compensation for the areas of STIF to be removed will be provided, by retaining and enhancing the STIF to be retained on site and by replanting an additional area with the aim for the vegetation in the long term to develop into a functional STIF community.
-This area will be located on Council land within the locality, subject to Council approval, thus providing an off-site offset area of STIF.
-Total area/s proposed to be replanted will be determined on the basis of the area of STIF to be removed and the area available for replanting, but would be expected to be in the order of 2:1.
-These areas will be retained and/or recreated and maintained in perpetuity, both on and off the subject site.
-The BMP specifies the management of these areas during construction and after occupation of the subject site.
+Compensation for the areas of STIF to be removed will be provided, by enhancing the STIF to be retained on site and by replanting additional offset areas with the aim for the vegetation in the long term to develop into a functional STIF community.
+The majority of the offset area is proposed to be located on Council land within the locality with the balance to be planted adjoining the STIF retained on-site.
+The locations for offsite planting have been nominated by Council in the VPA documents and are provided in Table 1.2.
+Total area proposed to be replanted has been determined on the basis of the area of STIF to be removed and is a minimum of 2:1 (offset replanting: vegetation to be removed).
+As indicated in Table 1.1, the total area of offset required is approximately 5585 sq m.